theobald-software/theobald-software.github.io/content/_en/erpconnect/receiving-and-sending-idocs/sending-an-idoc.md

 old_url: /ERPConnect-EN/default.aspx?pageid=example-sending-an-idoc-from-your-net-application
 ---

+There are two possible ways to create an IDoc object:
+- The `CreateIdoc` method creates an IDoc with all segments located in the segment collections.
+This is useful for sending simple IDocs.
+- The `CreateEmptyIdoc` method in combination with the `CreateSegment` method creates only the needed segments.

-This section shows how to write a sample console program that sends a *STATUS IDoc*.
+This section shows how to write a sample console program that sends a *STATUS IDoc* using the `CreateIdoc` method.

 The *STATUS* message type is used to manipulate the status of another outbound IDoc e.g., when a subsystem receives an IDoc and acknowledges the receive with a status change.